sohailsomani/soso-state/README.md

 ## Main Features

-* Keep all application state in a single place
+* Single source of truth for entire application state
 * Subscribe to changes in any subset of the application state you are interested in without loss of generality
 * Intuitive (hopefully) syntax